gRegorLove/nucleus-plugin-webmention/README.md

 [Webmention](http://webmention.org) is a simple way to automatically notify any URL when you link to it on your site.
 From the receiver's perpective, it is a way to request notification when other sites link to it.

 Version 0.5 is a stable beta that covers the basic webmention sending and receiving.
-It does not handle displaying webmentions on the public site yet.
+It does not handle displaying webmentions on your site yet.
 That and other features will be coming in subsequent versions.

 ## Features
 * Webmention endpoint discovery